 User Interface Design (Public Homepage)

-- New navigation design, which included global navigation, elicited a very positive response.
-It helped users to focus on crucial aspects of the authenticated experience rather than getting lost on unrelated pages.
+- Received very positive feedback on the new navigation design, including global navigation, which helped users to focus on crucial aspects of the authenticated experience rather than getting lost on unrelated pages.

 360 Encompass™ System Redesign